Key Factors Affecting Casino Construction Costs

 Operational and Staffing Costs

+Hotel operations can contribute up to $22 million annually to the overall budget.
 Restaurant and entertainment venues also impose substantial financial requirements, each necessitating between $2 million and $3 million for talent acquisition and other operational costs.

 Additional Amenities and Hidden Expenses